evolgenomics/haplotagging/README.md

 # haplotagging
-Code and binaries related to processing haplotagging data
+Code and barcode files related to processing haplotagging data